Psiphon-Inc/psicash-lib-android/README.md

 The authoritative definition of the return format for each API call will above the call stub in `PsiCashLib.java`.
 Description of the arguments to the call will also be there.

-Future note: It may be that end up wanting `error` to have a `type` field that indicates "bad input" or "internal problem", etc. This could maybe help the library consumer.
-It's also probably not limited to this JNI glue.

 ### Possibilities considered